DataStorytellingLab/visualize-social-patterns-census-api/visualize-social-patterns-census-api.md

 - **ggplot**() defines the plot layer itself, based on the data you want to use

-- **aes** defines the aesthetic mapping of a layer, based your desired x and y variables
+- **aes** defines the aesthetic mapping of a layer, connecting variables to elements of the plot

 - **geom** adds geometric layers onto the plot, from a library of potential data viz types